Julien Maury and Alexandre Bustillo: Life and career

 Julien Maury graduated from l’École Supérieure de Réalisation Audiovisuelle.
 He worked for French television before directing documentaries, music videos and short films.
 Alexandre Bustillo graduated from Université Paris XIII with an M.A. in cinema, before working as a journalist for several magazines including Mad Movies.
 The two met each other through a mutual friend.

-Their first film was Inside, a controversial horror film about a pregnant woman stalked by a madwoman who wants her child for herself.
-Both men co-directed and Bustillo wrote the script.
-The film was cited as an example of the new wave of French horror films and was a critical success that brought international attention on Maury and Bustillo.
+Their first feature, Inside (2007), emerged during the resurgence of French horror in the early twenty-first century and served as a springboard for their subsequent work in the genre.

 After the success of Inside, Maury and Bustillo were attached to at separate times to Halloween II, the sequel to Rob Zombie's remake of John Carpenter's Halloween as well as the remake for Clive Barker's Hellraiser.
 In both cases, they left the project.

 Their subsequent film Livid was released 2011.
 The film was initially intended to be Bustillo and Maury's English-language debut and shot in the United Kingdom but they moved to a lower-budget French production after they found that they were losing creative control over their story.